Lisa-Sano/Capstone-GA/README.md

-# Capstone-GA
+# Evolution in Color
-Explore genetic algorithms and D3
+Exploring genetic algorithms and data visualization (using D3 and three.js)

 ### What is the product?
 An educational tool for anyone interested in learning about genetics and evolution, and how they can be modeled using programming.
 It will familiarize users with the concept of natural selection (a process where individuals that are better suited to a particular environment tend to survive better and produce more offspring).